-- you are participating in the Rehabilitation and Return to Work Assistance program; and you are not able to find employment.
+- you are participating in the Rehabilitation and Return to Work Assistance program; and

+- you are participating in the recomment.

+you are not able to find employment.

 CHILD CARE EXPENSE BENEFIT:

 While you are participating in Unum's Rehabilitation and Return to Work Assistance program, you may receive payments to cover certain child care expenses limited to the following amounts: